Essex County Court Records

 - Request for Default Judgment

 The Essex County Registry of Deeds handles land records separately from the courts.
-The registry, located at 45 Congress Street in Salem and 354 Merrimack Street in Lawrence, provides online access to deed and property records through its website.
+The registry, located at 45 Congress Street in Salem and 354 Merrimack Street in Lawrence, offers online access to deed and property records through its website.

 Essex County Family Court Records